777arc/textbook/content/sampling.rst

 And we should be left with a beautiful PSD.
 If you want to find the PSD of millions of samples, don't just do a million-point FFT, because it will probably take forever, and it will give you an output of a million "frequency bins" which is too much to show in a plot.
 Instead I suggest doing multiple smaller PSDs and averaging them together, or displaying them using a spectrogram plot.
-Alternatively, if you know your signal is not changing, it's not a sin to only use a few thousand samples and just find the PSD of those, because within that time-frame of a few thousands samples you will likely capture enough of the signal to get a nice representation.
+Alternatively, if you know your signal is not changing fast, it's adequate to only use a few thousand samples and just find the PSD of those, because within that time-frame of a few thousand samples you will likely capture enough of the signal to get a nice representation.

 Here is a full example which also includes generating a signal and noise.
 Note that N, the number of samples to simulate, becomes the FFT length because we take the FFT of the entire simulated signal.